leifdroms/TempStickMonitor-public/README.md

 4. In finder, copy the folder "TempStickMonitor Watch App" into Xcode, and when prompted check the box for the target with [your product name Watch App].
 Leave other options default.

 > **Important Note:
-> Important Note: when copying the folders, make sure to copy to the top level directory in the project structure
+> When copying the folders, make sure to copy to the top level directory in the project structure
 > (e.g. do not copy the Watch App folder into the folder with the TempStickMonitor iOS app files copied in step 3 under this section)